-The content of the additional courses required for those admitted without prior clinical or other biomedical training will be determined by a committee consisting of the student's advisor and two additional epidemiologists who are members of the Graduate Group.
+Each student admitted to the program will be adjudicated by the Admissions Committee as having either "adequate prior training" or "additional training required", with areas for which additional training are required specified included in the documentation on admitted students shared by the Admissions Committee chair with the Epidemiology Doctoral Program Chair.
+For those admitted without prior clinical or other biomedical training, the doctoral program chair will convene an ad hoc committee consisting of the student's anticipated academic advisor and two (2) additional epidemiologists selected by the chair and advisor who are members of the Graduate Group.
 The advisor will be responsible for identifying those two faculty members.
-At least one of the three members of this committee must hold a clinical doctorate and at least one member of the committee must hold a doctorate in epidemiology or a related field, without a clinical doctorate.
-This committee will identify specific courses to be taken on the basis of a review of the candidate's academic record/transcripts and research interests, as well as interactions with the candidate.
-The candidate will be informed of the additional required courses prior to enrollment.
-It is likely that this additional coursework will increase the amount of time it takes for the candidate to successfully complete the PhD degree requirements.
+At least one of the three members of this committee must hold a clinical doctorate and at least one member of the committee will identify specific courses to be taken based on a review of the candidate's academic record/transcripts and research interests as well as interactions with the candidate.
+The candidate will be informed of the additional required courses prior to first semester enrollment by the academic advisor, and documentation of the committee's decision will be shared with the doctoral program academic coordinator.
+Additional coursework may increase the amount of time it takes for the candidate to successfully complete the PhD degree requirements.